peterplays/peterplays.github.io/README.md

 ### Test Section

-This is a test section in my local clone
+This is a test section in my local clone.

+### Another Test Section

+Added another test section to practice pushing to remote via command line.